 After giving pro forma effect to the BDC Formation our NAV was \$ million, or approximately \$ per share of common stock.
-After giving effect to the sale of the shares to be sold in this offering, including the shares sold it employees and affiliates (as to which no underwriting discount or commission will be paid) and the deduction of discounts and estimated expenses of this offering before stabilization, our pro forma NAV would have been approximately \$ million, or \$ per share, representing an immediate decrease in NAV of \$ per share, or %, to shares sold in this offering.
+After giving effect to the sale of the shares to be sold in this offering, including the shares sold to MCC Advisors and some of its employees directly by us (as to which no underwriting discount or commission will be paid) and the deduction of discounts and estimated expenses of this offering before stabilization, our pro forma NAV would have been approximately \$ million, or \$ per share, representing an immediate decrease in NAV of \$ per share, or %, to shares sold in this offering.